HauntedBees/Sports-2-Jam/README.md

-# Zenn Halsey Basesol '93
+# Zenn Halsey BaseSol '93
 ## wut
 A sports 2 game for the [Sports 2 Game Jam](https://itch.io/jam/sports-2).
 It's vaguely like baseball, but also it's 2-ier.
 Work in Progress.
 ## license